Executive Director: Mr R Burman

 I have played professional rugby and enjoy watching it and going to the gym.
 My sons are at University studying Civil Engineering and working as an actor, respectively."

-Vice Principal: Mr G Gibson
+Secondary Headteacher: Mr G Gibson

 "I graduated from the University of Dundee 1997 with a degree in English Literature.
 After completing a certificate of English Language teaching to adults, I travelled to Japan where I taught in a private language school in central Tokyo teaching students with ages ranging from two to eighty two.